-In this work, the author demonstrates how to change lives for the better, and children who have faced the most difficult life situations such as war and intolerance.
+In this work, the author demonstrates how to change lives for the better, and children who have faced the most challenging life situations such as war and intolerance.

 In his book, Bettelheim writes about his passionate devotion to the education of the “next generation” of young people and asks:

 “What changes in the environment are needed to bring up children so that their chance to lead the good life is greater, and what methods of bringing up children are necessary to help them live the good life whatever their environment maybe.”

 Indeed, when you are growing up — this is a tight balancing act.
 This not unlike the scene in today’s gospel.